-During his 43 years in solo practice, he was an officer, or director of: The Austin Jaycees, the Young Man’s Business League (YMBL), West Austin Rotary, Technology Advisory Group, Westlake Chamber of Commerce, and a cancer charity known as The Smile Never Fades.
+During his 45 years in solo practice, he was an officer, or director of: The Austin Jaycees, the Young Men's Business League (YMBL), West Austin Rotary, Technology Advisory Group, Westlake Chamber of Commerce, Abundant Life Foundation, and a cancer charity known as The Smile Never Fades.
 He also has served on the board of directors for numerous Austin businesses.

 During his career, Terry Belt has earned two Texas Supreme Court victories, and was board certified by the State Bar of Texas.

 Belt is in good standing with the State Bar of Texas, and he is licensed to practice in all State Courts, The U.S. Supreme Court, and the Federal Western District courts.